tschaub/suite/docs/installerdocs/source/README.rst

 All text content created by OpenGeo and licensed under the `Creative Commons Share-Alike license <http://creativecommons.org/licenses/by-sa/3.0>`_.

-All code is copyrighted by their respective owners.
+All code is open source.

 For More Information
 --------------------